isovalent/terraform-libvirt-openshift/README.md

 ## Overall

-This module will deploy OpenShift with calico on the KVM hypervisor through Terraform Libvirt and aicli (https://github.com/karmab/aicli).
+This module will deploy OpenShift with calico based on the main branch on the KVM hypervisor through Terraform Libvirt and aicli (https://github.com/karmab/aicli).
 It currently works with https://github.com/isovalent/terraform-equinix-infra modules to create the OpenShift VMs on Equinix Metal.
 In theory, it should work with any KVM hypervisor and may need more tweaks.

 A lot of predefined configurations from the terraform-equinix-infra module on the router are for this module to deliver a seamless user experience when consuming OpenShift.